-Distribution: Chiefly in the East Cascades Mountains of Washington; south to the northern Sierra and Coast Ranges of California; also in the Blue Mountains of Oregon and adjacent Idaho.
+Distribution: Occurring chiefly east of the Cascades crest in Washington; Washington to California, also in the Blue Mountains of northeast Oregon and east to adjacent west-central Idaho.

-Habitat: Meadows and lightly wooded slopes at moderate elevations in the mountains.
+Habitat: Meadows, forest openings and edge, and lightly wooded slopes at middle elevations in the mountains.

 Conservation Status: Not of concern